Aloo (Potatoes) Bread Pakora

 • Cheese-filled: For an indulgent twist, you can add a slice of cheese along with the potato mixture between the bread slices before frying.

-• Vegetable-packed: Add finely chopped vegetables such as onions, bell peppers, or spinach to the potato mixture for added flavor and nutrition.
+• Vegetable-packed: Add finely chopped vegetables such as bell peppers, or spinach to the potato mixture for added flavor and nutrition.

 • Sauce-dipped: Serve the pakoras with a tangy tamarind chutney or mint yogurt sauce for a burst of flavor.